Reasons Why It’s More Fun in the Philippines

 There are backpacker hotspots in the Philippines

 If your budget is more cheap beer than champagne, don’t fret – there’s plenty for backpackers in the Philippines.
-I didn’t visit all that many backpacker spots in the Philippines – Zamboanga and Pampanga aren’t really on the Philippine’s banana pancake trail – but I know that many islands, especially Palawan, are havens for backpackers.
+I didn’t visit all that many backpacker spots in the Philippines – Zamboanga and Pampanga aren’t really on the Philippine’s banana pancake trail.
+However, there are plenty of tourist spots in Palawan and Cebu island – these places are really popular with backpackers.

 It’s got raw, untouched beauty and rustic living – sometimes without WiFi or mobile signal but always with good people and good vibes – a great destination for those backpacking around South East Asia.